Wealthy US investors less bullish than advisers -polls

-NEW YORK, April 26 (Reuters) - Wealthy U.S. investors are far less optimistic than financial advisers on almost all aspects of the economy, according to two studies released by Charles Schwab Corp released on Thursday.
+NEW YORK (Reuters) - Wealthy U.S. investors are far less optimistic than financial advisers on almost all aspects of the economy, according to two studies released by Charles Schwab Corp released on Thursday.

 The studies found that 45 percent of the advisers were bullish about the potential for the markets over the next six months, compared with just 29 percent of the high-net-worth investors.